 Nobody comes to the museum to see this painting.
 It’s the kind of dreary domestic scene that’s only valuable because someone famous painted it, that fills the space and rounds out a collection, but in an always a bridesmaid kind of way.

-Look at it: This dour old lady, who is Degas’, I kid you not, “Aunt Fanny”, dressed in black, sits like a sack of potatoes in an off-balance composition, staring at us like we’ve gotten in her way, while her daughters sit off to the side, looking like they were painted in as an afterthought.
+I mean, look at it: This dour old lady, who is Degas’, I kid you not, “Aunt Fanny”, dressed in black, sits like a sack of potatoes in an off-balance composition, staring at us like we’ve gotten in her way, while her daughters sit off to the side, looking like they were painted in as an afterthought.
 The corners look unfinished, the dresses look unfinished, and you’re pretty much overwhelmed with black and judgement.
 This is the painting that stands between you and Monet’s Rouen Cathedral or Renoir’s Dance at Bougeval, which, let’s face it, are the paintings you came for.
 So why do we care?
 Why should we care?

 Because this is one of the best examples of how Impressionism is the gateway to Modernism that the museum has, that’s why.

 First things first, let’s talk about Degas, and let’s contextualize him in the Impressionist gallery.
 If you’re standing in the middle of the gallery right now, you can do this in real time, but otherwise, let me paint the scene: if you turn all the way around, every wall in the gallery is hung with paintings that pretty much share the same palette: pastels, pinks and blues and greens and purples, the Monet wall all dappled light, the Renoir wall all rosy cheeks.
-Most of them are landscape scenes or bourgeoisie Parisians gallivanting outdoors.
-And then you get to the black, interior, bummer Degas wall, and it seems like he totally missed the memo.
+Most of them are landscape scenes or bourgeoise Parisians gallivanting outdoors.
+And then you get to the black, interior, bummer Degas wall, and it seems like he totally missed the Impressionist memo.

 We see wrinkles, we see workers, we see yawning and scratching and ballerinas backstage at their rehearsals.
 We see girls as awkward adolescents and aunts with unflattering jowls.
 All of the literature describes this portrait of his aunt as being painted “without flattery.”
 Her hands and face are given the most detailed attention, along with her wedding ring, which explains the black – they’re in mourning over the Duchess’ husband, Degas’ uncle.
 We empathize with her because she is so specific.
-We relate to what makes her real, which is exactly what Degas, being a Realist, is trying to accomplish.
+We relate to what makes her real, which is exactly what Degas, being a Realist, was trying to accomplish.
 And this cements him firmly as an avant garde artist of the mid-19th century.
 Already, just looking at Aunt Fanny, this painting is a distinctive product of its time.

 If Realism is reflecting the unvarnished truth of the world as it is happening, Impressionism, which Degas couldn’t help but engage in a little, takes that further by incorporating the technology of the day as well, often folded into the subject matter, and, here, the painting technique.

 The camera was developed in the 1830s and had come into more popular use in the 1860s and 70s.
 While the jury was still out as to whether a photographer could ever be an artist in the traditional sense of the word – and not just a manual operator of a device – artists suddenly had at their disposal something that captured exactness.
-Think about how radical that must have been.
+I mean, think about how radical that must have been.
 What was the point of painting anymore?
 Western art since the Renaissance had aspired to being “a window onto the world”, so what now?
-This is when artists begin to experiment heavily with technique, because they’re finally allowed the treat a canvas for what it is – a flat, two-dimensional object.
+This is when artists begin to experiment heavily with technique, because they’re finally allowed to treat the canvas for what it is – a flat, two-dimensional object.
 The gig is up: there’s no harm in showing brushstrokes now, we can’t pretend a human hand didn’t create this depth and dimension.
 So while the camera effectively released the shackles to painterly convention, what’s more – and this is the cool part – painting started incorporating elements of photography into its composition.
-Hence two painted figures who appears to have gotten halfway stuck in the frame.
+Hence the two painted figures who appears to have gotten halfway stuck in the frame.

 Degas isn’t using painting to tell a narrative story, but to capture a moment.
 And what’s more, we’re in it.
-We, as the viewers, are being vaguely acknowledged by the daughters, and we are being told that if we turn our heads and look away, when we look back, they will have moved.
-Degas actually smeared his own fingers into the paint to blur them and give them a sense of movement.
+We, as the viewers, are being vaguely acknowledged by the daughters, and we are being told that if we move our heads and look away, when we look back, they will have moved.
+Degas actually smeared his own fingers into the paint to blur them and to give them a sense of movement.
 There is an utter immediacy to them that is completely lacking in their stodgy old mom.
 She’s not going anywhere.
 She’s sitting for a portrait, thank you very much.

 This painting is telling us so much.
 It’s capturing the generational divide between Degas’ aunt and her daughters.
-It’s capturing Degas’ relationship with his aunt, and his cousins’ relationship to him – his aunt sees him as an artist – which means that we are viewers; but his cousins see him as a cousin, they can choose to acknowledge him or not, which makes us…what, exactly?
+It’s capturing Degas’ relationship with his aunt, and his cousins’ relationship to him – his aunt sees him as an artist – which means that we are viewers; but the cousins see him as a cousin, they can choose to acknowledge him or not, which makes us…what, exactly?
 Intruders into a moment, maybe worth their attention?
 And meanwhile he sees his aunt as an old woman in mourning, not just a sitter for a portrait.
-What he wants to capture, the story he wants to tell, trumps what she might want captured, which speaks to where portraiture was going to evolve as artists exercised more and more of their own subjectivity.
-If she were calling the shots, I guarantee you that this would be a very different painting indeed.
+What he wants to capture, the story that he wants to tell, trumps what she might want captured, which speaks to where portraiture was going to evolve as artists exercised more and more of their own subjectivity.
+If she were calling the shots, I guarantee you that this would be a very different painting.